mercuryfillings/blog-exercise/README.md

 2. Create posts and associate them with users
 3. Create the association between users and posts

-How would your express controllers look like? (it depends on what data your react component needs)
+How would your express controllers look like?
+- Hint: it depends on what data your react component needs

 **Tips**
 - https://mongoosejs.com/docs/queries.html